 Case Arrears day A standard case The day falling 6 years before the day on which the proceedings were instituted.

-A concealment case or an The day on which the breach first occurred.
+A concealment case or an incapacity case (or a case which is both).
+The day on which the breach first occurred.